"When might I receive my major decision? Does UT have rolling admissions for freshmen?" UT Austin Admissions Waves, Decision Timeline, and Deferrals

 This DOES NOT mean you receive your major especially if you’re applying for anything outside of Liberal Arts.
 Moreover, accepting your top 6% notification and submitting your enrollment deposit DOES NOT increase your chances for receiving your desired major.

 Honors programs each release their decisions at their own discretion.
+Nowadays, they tend to release most or all of their decisions later in the cycle, after the regular admissions offers are released.
 I discuss Honors admissions in detail here.